LG G3 rumor round-up: specs, price, design and release date gossip

 In addition, on the back of the LG isai LGL24 handset, we see a small sensor of sorts, next to the volume keys, just like on the G3 pics on the right.
 This elliptic opening seems to be an assist auto-focus light that will help you achieve sharp, in-focus images even in nearly complete darkness.
 We've seen this before on Nokia's Symbian smartphones, but not in the latest couple of years.

-, have also been announced with 1440p displays, but they are coming from much smaller vendors.
-If the Quad HD rumor holds water, the company is perhaps going to utilize its record-shattering 5.5" panel with 538ppi pixel density, that LG Display announced last August
+tipped that the G3 will sport a 5.5" 1440x2560 pixels LCD panel, and this breathtaking Quad HD resolution was also listed on LG's own website, as well as in a leaked benchmark screenshot.
+This will make LG the first brand name smartphone vendor to break the 500ppi barrier, as Samsung, Sony, and HTC are keeping it 1080p for now.
+The Chinese Vivo Xplay 3S, and Oppo Find 7, have also been announced with 1440p displays, but they are coming from much smaller vendors.
+If the Quad HD rumor holds water, the company is perhaps going to utilize its record-shattering 5.5" panel with 538ppi pixel density, that LG Display announced last August.

 Processor and memory